-Pipeline companies install oil collection containments in sensitive locations along the pipeline (e.g. near rivers and/or groundwater drinking wells) for oil leakage monitoring.
+Pipeline companies install oil collection containments in sensitive locations along the pipeline (e.g. near rivers and or groundwater drinking wells) for oil leakage monitoring.
 When an ID-223 Oil Sheen Detector installed in such a containment detects oil or oil on water, it sets off an alarm in a remote location.
 The ID-223 Detector may be installed in unmanned remote locations where power and communication lines are seldom available.
-In such cases the system can be powered by solar panels, and communication can be done via wireless communication.
+In such cases, the system can be powered by solar panels, and communication can be done wirelessly.

 Many shut-off valves are built along the pipeline for emergency and maintenance purposes.
-In some areas, due to certain environmental regulations, new shut-off valves must be installed in concrete containment where leaks collect and can be detected.
+In some areas, due to specific environmental regulations, new shut-off valves must be installed in concrete containment where leaks accumulate and can be detected.
 ID-223 Oil Sheen Detectors installed in these containments continuously monitor these unmanned shut-off stations and, in case of oil detection, send an alarm to a remote location.

 Monitoring in an Unmanned Pumping Station